Excellency: Sweden

-Prior to the 19th century, a Lord of the Realm (En af Rikets Herrar) and a member of the Council of the Realm were also entitled to the style as Excellency.
+Prior to the 19th century, a Lord of the Realm (En af Rikets Herrar) and a member of the Council of the Realm were also entitled to the style of Excellency.

 Thailand

-The prime Minister of Thailand, deputy prime ministers, other cabinet members, governors and ambassadors are addressed as "His/Her Excellency".
+The prime Minister of Thailand, deputy prime ministers, other cabinet members, governors and ambassadors are referred to as "His/Her Excellency".

 Turkey

 In the English language, the president and the vice-president, cabinet ministers, ambassadors, and some other high-ranking bureaucrats are addressed as Excellency.

 In the Turkish language, honorific titles are no longer used since the 1923 modernisation of the language; under Atatürk's Reforms.
 Instead of Excellency, dignitaries are addressed using the Turkish word for Honorable (Turkish: Sayın) followed by their office.
 For example, an ambassador of Turkey would be addressed simply as Honorable Ambassador (Turkish: Sayın Büyükelçi).
 It is important to emphasise that this distinction only applies when speaking in the Turkish language, not in English.
 Additionally, in very rare ceremonial circumstances, the word Excellency is used in Turkish.
 An example would be the formal accreditation of a Turkish ambassador, wherein the letter of confidence authored by the Turkish president would address the ambassador as Excellency (Turkish: Ekselansları).